-The Alaska Airlines Vacations Travel Protection Plan does not provide coverage if you cancel your Trip based upon what may or may not happen.
+The Travel Protection Plan does not provide coverage if you cancel your Trip based upon what may or may not happen.

 Remember you can cancel your vacation for any reason up until four hours prior to departure and receive a refund equal to the amount of payments made to Alaska Airlines Vacations (less the cost of the Travel Protection Plan, which is non-refundable).
-See Certificate/Policy for full details.
+See Plan Documents for full details.

 5. What happens if my bags do not arrive at my destination when I do?
 What do I do?

-The Alaska Airlines Vacations Travel Protection Plan covers all baggage delays of more than 24 hours during your Trip.
+The Travel Protection Plan covers all baggage delays of more than 24 hours during your Trip.
 You will be reimbursed up to $200 for personal articles you buy (such as toiletries, a change of clothing, etc.).
 Be sure to keep receipts for anything you purchase.